-All information submitted as part of a student complaint will be treated as confidential and will only be available to the appropriate/involved parties.
+- Confidentiality All information submitted as part of a student complaint will be treated as confidential and will only be available to the appropriate/involved parties.
 The student should also respect the need for confidentiality throughout the complaint process.
 A student who submits a complaint should be aware that complete confidentiality cannot always be guaranteed if effective action is to be taken.
 Where a complaint is in reference to a specific individual, the complaint cannot be investigated if the student does not wish the allegation to be made known to that individual.
-Anonymous complaints will not be considered.

-Student Complaints Procedures
+Anonymous complaints will not be considered. - USAHS will provide for the Student Services Director or a designee, not directly involved in the area of the complaint, who will serve as in impartial representative of the institution in the complaint process. - No adverse action will be taken against a complainant as the result of the submission of a complaint through the USAHS complaint procedure. - Student Complaints Procedures